zenml-io/zenml/docs/book/developer-guide/repo-and-config.md

 associated ZenML concepts.
 The following are examples of how to use these singletons to perform various operations:

-* to retrieve the global configuration, active profile and active stack:
+* to retrieve the global configuration, active Profile and active Stack:

     ```python
     from zenml.config.global_config import GlobalConfiguration